Why write about teens?

 Andrea Dow, in her article, “How to rescue the unmotivated teenage piano student“, calls these kinds of piano lessons “functional piano lessons”:

 What are “functional piano lessons”?
 They are lessons based on meeting the interests of your student; giving them the specific skills they need to use the piano in a way that motivates them.

 I’m not saying that just because Billy likes playing by ear that we should drop all attempts to teach him anything else; rather, use his natural style of learning to motivate and engage him in other aspects of music: eg. reading, composing, improvising, etc., while you work on the thing that motivates him each week to play the piano.

 How do you find out what motivates your teens?

 If he/she is a new student, just ask.
 Not all teens will know what they like and some will say, “I don’t know – I’ll just let you choose”, but soon enough you’ll get a feeling for what they like to practice versus what turns them off.

-If the student has been with you for a while and is starting to fade, you might have missed the signals: what are they listening to on their iPod when they wait for their lessons?
+If the student has been with you for a while and is starting to fade, you might have missed the signals.
+What are they listening to on their iPod when they wait for their lessons?
 What do they teach themselves when they are “mucking around” at the piano?
-What YouTube tutorials have they been watching without telling you?
+And what YouTube tutorials have they been watching without telling you?
 What concert did they most recently go to?
 Are they in the school band/orchestra/choir/play?

 A little research will go a long way!